Logo

 kwargsNone

-Additional keyword arguments to be passed to the chosen method. 'py': {}. 'cpp': {seed=None}.
+Additional keyword arguments to be passed to the chosen method. 'py': {}, 'cpp': {seed: None}.

 Returns:

-popt, pcov (, p).
 The optimized parameters and their covariances.
-If 'return_samples' is True, also returns the generated points 'p'.
-The resulting shapes are (2n, ), (2n, 2n) and (n_samples, k ,n).
+If return_samples == True, also the generated points $\vec{p}_i$ are returned.
+The resulting shapes are (2 * n, ), (2 * n, 2 * n) and (n_samples, k, n).

 API navigation